tiliarou/findBytes-GUI/syntax.md

 **Porting multiple offsets:**

 For each new offset you type, make sure to press `Enter` on your keyboard to create a new line. findBytes GUI expects 	you to have a new offset on each new line.

 Ex.

-		`0035F219
+    0035F219
     0117E271
     03820182
-		`
-		etc.
+etc...

 **Porting patches:**

 If you are porting IPS-Witch patches, just press enter between each offset & patch.
 The left side should be the offsets, while the right side should be the patches.

-	Ex.
+ex.

-		`003E2618 C0035FD6
+    003E2618 C0035FD6
     00D36719 1FA28190

-		`
-		etc.
+etc...

 ---